-The National Nutrition Council Governing Board and its Technical Committee (as per Executive Order No. 234 of 1986), convened by the Philippine Coalition of Advocates for Nutrition Security, is considered the multi-sectoral and multi-stake-holder coordinating structure.
-Its members include ings and the Cabinet Cluster on Human Development and Poverty Reduction, which looks at existing policies and gaps.
+The Philippine Coalition of Advocates for Nutrition Security convenes regular Multi-Stakeholder Platform meetings about existing policies.
+In the public sector, policy review is done through programme reviews, technical committee meetings and the Cabinet Cluster on Human Development and Poverty Reduction, which looks at existing policies and gaps.
 Maternity leave has been prolonged and school-based feeding extended to 200 days.